 The stereotype of the millennial is a 20-something who is lazy, self-absorbed, self-entitled and soft.
-Joel Stein wrote a cover story for Time magazine three years ago, describing millennials as narcissistic, pointing to such evidence as the high incidence of narcissistic personality disorder among young people, relative to the older generation.
+Joel Stein wrote a cover story for Time magazine three years ago, describing millennials as narcissistic, pointing to evidence, such as the high incidence of narcissistic personality disorder among young people, relative to the older generation.

 This article caused quite a stir, signalling to parents that they, and society at large, had molly-coddled Generation Y a bit too much, stunting their growth as responsible, self-reliant and well-adjusted adults.

 But this piece in Time magazine, and the negative stereotype of millennials it pushed caused some backlash.
 For example, Elspeth Reeve, writing for The Atlantic pointed out that Stein’s use of the data on narcissism is disputable, and stressed how the youth have always been thought of as self-obsessed.
 There has always been an element of older generations not quite getting ‘the youth of today’, harking back to how things used to be done, which translates into how things should be done.
 There is some truth to this.

 Perhaps there is also some truth in the argument that Joel Stein was making.
 Selfie sticks could be a sign that millennials are more self-obsessed than any previous generation.
 Generation Y seems to be attached to their smartphones as if they were a newly grown appendage.
 Millennials use the Internet and social media more than anyone else.
 Even millennials admit that they are a narcissistic generation, even though they hate being told so by others.

 Of course, this stark rise in self-obsession could not have happened without the rise of social media.
 Disclosing information about yourself is intrinsically rewarding, so it’s no wonder that the people who grew up with social media use it the most because they get the most pleasure out of it.
 Facebook hijacks the reward system in our brains, and what we are left with is a generation obsessed with self-promotion.